anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 ![Active and completed runs](../../assets/azure_databricks_images/image5.png)

-The reports and all the intermediate outputs are saved at the required Azure blob storage container automatically once jobs finishes successfully.
+The intermediate data and the report data are saved at the master_path and the final_report_path as specified by the user inside the configs.yaml file and these outputs will be stored in Azure blob storage container automatically once jobs finishes successfully.